-This method combines the FS and BE algorithms.
-It consists of adding variables one at a time according to the criterion of partial correlation while checking whether the preselected variables are still significant in each step.
-This variant uses two stopping criteria, which determine the introduction of a new variable and the elimination of an existing one.
+[13] This method combines the FS and BE algorithms.
+It consists of adding variables one at a time according to the criterion of partial correlation while checking whether the pre-selected variables are still significant in each step.

 2.2.
-Lasso
+LASSO

-2.2.2.
-Introduction to lasso
+2.2.1.
+Introduction to LASSO

-The development of penalized regression has been the concern of many studies.
+[14] The development of penalized regression has been the concern of many studies.
 In traditional regression, the ordinary least squares method (OLS) is used to minimize the residual squared errors, but these estimates have some critical drawbacks.
-If the number of independent variables is large or if the regressor variables are highly correlated, then the variance of the least squares coefficient estimates may be unacceptably high, which leads to a lack in interpretation and prediction accuracy; see Tibshirani, (1996) for more details.
-Thus, for a large number of predictors, there could be problems with regard to multicollinearity and the selection of smaller subsets that include both the most important predictors that can fit and the whole set of variables (Kyung et al., 2010).
+If the number of independent variables is large or if the regressor variables are highly correlated, then the variance of the least squares coefficient estimates may be unacceptably high, which leads to a lack in interpretation and prediction accuracy; see Tibshirani [1996] for more details.
+Thus, for a large number of predictors, there could be problems with regard to multicollinearity and the selection of smaller subsets that include both the most important predictors that can fit and the whole set of variables [Kyung et al., 2010].
 For these reasons, OLS estimates may not always satisfy data analysts.
 Such concerns have led to the development of methods with different penalties to obtain more interpretable models and more accurate prediction methods.
-Hoerl and Kennard (1970) proposed ridge regression with an L2 quadratic penalty of the following form:
+Hoerl and Kennard [1970] proposed ridge regression with an L2 quadratic penalty of the following form: